jzabel/aircraftnoiselogger/README.md

 * [send_observation_to_cloud.py](send_observation_to_cloud.py) - Takes obervation data (currently hardcoded) and publishes a Pubsub message to a topic that is linked to a BigQuery export subscription

 * [noise-logger-data-schema.avsc](noise-logger-data-schema.avsc) - Avro schema file specifying the table structure for storing observation data

+* [requirements.txt](requirements.txt) - Python libraries necessary to authenticate to GCP and publish Pubsub messages